ntewari29/SuperMarketPriceManager/README.md

 # SuperMarket Price Manager [![Generic badge](https://img.shields.io/badge/Version-1.0-Green.svg)](https://github.com/ntewari29/SuperMarketPriceManager) [![Build Status](https://travis-ci.org/ntewari29/SuperMarketPriceManager.svg?branch=master)](https://travis-ci.org/ntewari29/SuperMarketPriceManager) [![Website https://ntewari29.github.io/SuperMarketPriceManager/](https://img.shields.io/website-up-down-green-red/https/ntewari29.github.io/SuperMarketPriceManager/)](https://ntewari29.github.io/SuperMarketPriceManager/) [![GitHub forks](https://img.shields.io/github/forks/Naereen/StrapDown.js.svg?style=social&label=Fork&maxAge=2592000)](https://github.com/ntewari29/SuperMarketPriceManager/network)
 Supermarket Price Manager is a tool aimed at providing retailers and multi-channel merchants with a competitive price manager.
 The software is designed following the TDD principles and are onboarded onto a CI/CD pipeline.

-# Introduction
+### Introduction
-Super Market Price Manager enables retailers and multi-channel merchants to manage their inventory and offer competitive price, the software is one stop shop for all your pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.
+The Price Manager is designed to enable retailers and multi-channel merchants to manage their inventory and offer competitive price, the software is one stop shop for all your pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.

-## Features Offered
+### Features Offered
    a.
-TBU
+Inventory Management

+   b.
+Purchase Management

+   c.
+Receipt Generation

+   d.
+More........

 # How to start working on SuperMarketPriceManager?
 1. Fork and Clone the repo.

-   a. git clone git@github.com:ntewari29/SuperMarketPriceManager.git
+   `a. git clone git@github.com:ntewari29/SuperMarketPriceManager.git`
 2. Open the project in your choice of IDE - New -> Project from VCS -> Git.

    a.
 I personally love IntelliJ.